Higher-order modeling of face-to-face interactions: Results

-The emergence of broad-tailed distributions organized in a hierarchy is a feature correctly captured by the Group Attractiveness Model, as shown in Panels \textbf{b} of \cref{fig:S1} to \cref{fig:S5}.
-Comparing data and model outcomes, we observe that the predicted distributions of contact duration are often narrower compared to the empirical ones.
-In the ``C16'' dataset, in particular, the maximum contact duration predicted is one order of magnitude smaller than the observed one.
-As explained in the main text, this effect is likely due to the high density of agents in the model (for ``C16'' we have the highest density of agents, namely $N/L^2 = 1.02$; see \cref{tab:S1}).
-In a dense environment all agents will interact with a probability that tends to the average value of the group attractiveness (see Eg.~(2)) in the main text), weakening the impact of the individuals with the highest attractiveness, which are those contributing the most to the persistence of an interaction (see also \cite{starnini2013modeling}).
+Contrarily, capitalizing on the higher-order mechanism of group formation based on group attractiveness, the GAM is able to produce broad-tailed distributions for the contact duration as well as their hierarchical organization (panel \textbf{b} of \cref{fig:4} and Figs.~S7-S18 in the Supplementary Information).
+Yet, we observe that the distributions are often narrower compared to the empirical ones, especially in scenarios where the density of agents is high (see results on the ``C16'' dataset in the Supplementary Information).
+This is probably due to how we define the probability that an agent interacts with its neighbors, i.e., \cref{eq:eq2}.
+Specifically, in a dense environment, each agent will interact with a probability that tends to the average value of the group attractiveness, meaning that individuals with high attractiveness, namely those contributing the most to the persistence of interactions, do not have a strong effect.
+Further studies should aim to understand the relationship between the broadness of the distributions and their hierarchical organization.

-Contrarily to our model, the Attractiveness Model cannot reproduce the hierarchical organization of the probability distributions, as displayed in Panels \textbf{c} of \cref{fig:S1} to \cref{fig:S5}.
-In contrast with empirical observation, in the AM larger groups of agents remain in contact for longer than small groups.
-As discussed in \cite{starnini2016model}, the discrepancy with the data is linked to the fact that large groups are in general more attractive than small ones, as large groups are more likely to have individuals with high attractiveness among their members.
-This result hallmarks the need to consider a higher-order mechanism of social attractiveness in order to capture burstiness at the level of group interactions.